Life was lonely for Carmel. Then along came Charlie and his buddies for playgroup

 For 85-year-old Bill Barker, days are filled to the brim with activities, and that includes making some younger, new friends who visit for playgroup.

-Now, he like to joke that he feels like he's "26 and a quarter".
+Now, he likes to joke that he feels like he's "26 and a quarter".

 The estate manager, Kris Healy says she's noticed a difference first-hand from the very first playgroup.